cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 In case there's an error, we don't want to abort the graphing (it's better to display the graph in its current state than to throw an error and erase everything).
 To accomplish this, `addFollowersByLevel()` is wrapped in a [`try...catch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block.
-Additionally, the entire Promise.then() function has a [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) statement at the end to collect and print any error produced by a Promise that was rejected.
+Additionally, the entire `Promise.then()` function has a [`.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) statement at the end to collect and print any error produced by a Promise that was rejected.

-A keen-eyed reader may notice that we just spent a huge amount of time defining an event handler for an event that will never happen—no button click may happen when the submit button is hidden.
+A keen-eyed reader may notice that we just spent a huge amount of time defining an event handler for an event that will never happen—no button click should happen when the submit button is hidden.
-To run this function manually, add the following immediately below `submitButton.addEventListener( ... );`:
+To make this event handler run, add the following immediately below `submitButton.addEventListener( ... );`:

 ```javascript
   submitButton.click();